-We keep adults young and healthy through playing our musical instruments and socialization.
-Our lives are enriched by the mental and physical challenges of playing music, our interaction with each other, and in offering concerts to our community.
+We keep adults “young” and healthy through playing our musical instruments and socialization.
+With an average of 70, our lives are enriched by the mental and physical challenges of playing music, socializing, and in offering concerts to our community.
 Our bands and orchestras rehearse and perform 32 weeks a year!
 One of our members says “NHBCOS challenges me to accomplish something and puts structure in my life.”

-New Horizons is designed to serve an adult population, hungry for music learning and performance opportunities.
+NHBCOS is designed to serve an adult population, hungry for music learning and performance opportunities.
 Active participation in music fills the adult need for challenging intellectual activity.
-Many of our senior musicians, average age 70, had not played their instrument in 50 years or more!
-Many of our almost 200 members tell us “next to my family, NHBCOS is the most important thing in my life.”
+Many of our senior musicians, average 70, had not played their instrument in 50 years or more!
+Several studies show that playing a musical instrument helps significantly in reducing the chance of developing dementia.

-Playing a musical instrument relieves stress, improves the respiratory system, provides exercise, improves cognitive performance – things seniors need to stay healthy!
+Playing a musical instrument relieves stress, improves the respiratory system, provides exercise, improves cognitive performance – things healthy senior adults need.